johnbywater/dddeu2019/transcript/TRANSCRIPT.md

 A corpuscular society is made of strands, each with a personal order.
 This is like a domain model comprised of event sourced aggregates.

-There is a theory of extension… which brings us back to grey stones and named persons and so on.
+There is a theory of extension... which brings us back to grey stones and named persons and so on.

-There is a theory of living persons… Our subjective feelings are private facts, events that derive from the world.
+There is a theory of living persons...
+Our subjective feelings are private facts, events that derive from the world.
 We emerge from the world.
 As Whitehead said, "We essentially arise out of our bodies which are the stubborn facts of the immediate relevant past.
 We are also carried on by our immediate past of personal experience; we finish a sentence because we have begun it"

 So finally we get to my diagram of Whitehead's event.